MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/distribute/distribute-overview.md

 > * If you're sharing your app with another party, you need to build and supply the appx file.
 >     * If you're using App Installer, you'll also need to share the certificate with the user.
 >
 > * If you're sharing with an organization, you need a work or school account and access to the organizations [MDM (Mobile Device Management)](https://docs.microsoft.com/hololens/hololens-enroll-mdm) infrastructure.
 >    * If you're the sharing party, you need to be an Admin in your tenant and use the [Microsoft Endpoint Manager admin center](https://docs.microsoft.com/mem/intune/apps/apps-deploy) to make the app available.
+Another option is to share the appx file and the app dependencies with your end user.
->    * If you're the end user, you need to enroll with the sharing organization's tenant.
+>    * If you're the end user, the app will either automatically download or be available for download once you enroll with the sharing organization's tenant.

 <table>
 <colgroup>